 APA Great Places in America- Missouri Honorees

-Missouri is fortunate to have eight Great Places in America honored by the American Planning Association.
+Missouri is fortunate to have nine Great Places in America honored by the American Planning Association.

 View the interactive Great Places in America map to learn more.

 In 1989, vacant buildings were a common sight in downtown Lee's Summit, about 20 miles south of Kansas City, Missouri.
 Investment was waning, with funding going to new strip malls and retail centers located on the edges of the community.
 The city was growing rapidly, but the downtown neighborhood's future was dim.
 To learn more, click here.

 South Grand Boulevard's story of success is the two-fold tale of an effective and beneficial Complete Streets initiative and the vocal, engaged St. Louis community that was instrumental in making it happen.
 To learn more, click here.

 The Crossroads Arts District is Kansas City’s artistic and entrepreneurial core, a walkable neighborhood featuring hundreds of art-focused entities, regular cultural events and hosting a growing number of tech start-ups.
 Seeking to create a mixed-use environment while preserving the historic character of older Crossroads buildings—several of which are on the National Register of Historic Places— adaptive reuse projects are converting underused warehouses into residential, retail, and office space.
 The Crossroads is home to the Kauffman Center for the Performing Arts, the Crossroads Music Festival, and the monthly First Friday event, a celebration of local artists and businesses.
 The neighborhood offers several bike sharing stations, public bus transit service, and bike and pedestrian paths, with a streetcar line slated to open in 2016.
 To learn more, click here.